K-S-K/CV/README.md

 - Creating the crypto-exchange software (initially, it was an exciting challenge, but also it was an interesting project)
 - Participation in the railway black box analysis project (a long time ago but very exciting)

-What do I read now:
+The content of my bookshelf:
-Andrew Lock.
-ASP.NET Core in Action, Third Edition
+- Andrew Lock.
+ASP.NET Core in Action, Third Edition;
+- Michael and Ruth Haephrati.
+Learning C++;
+- Ronald Mak.
+Object-Oriented Software Design in C++;
+- Naomi Ceder.
+The Quick Python Book.

-What do I study now:
+What did I study recently:
-MongoDB on my little projects.
+- MongoDB on my little projects;
-FreeRTOS on home weekend projects.
+- FreeRTOS on home weekend projects;
-Amazon AWS on home weekend projects.
+- Amazon AWS on home weekend projects;
-MS Azure on Microsoft and the Linked In platforms.
+- MS Azure on Microsoft and the Linked In platforms.

 What are my out-of-job interests:
-Family, photography, and traveling around.
+- Family;
+- Photography;
+- Traveling around
+- Microcontrollers, home automation.

 # Project gallery